Jinnaouc/newbie/README.md

-# newbie
+Forked from Zhenglab newbie repository
-For newbies at ZhengLab of VISION@OUC.
+These are manuals of Latex, MacOS, Git-GitHub, Ubuntu for newbies